Tupaia (navigator)

-Tupaia (also spelled Tupaea or Tupia; c.
-1725 – 20 December 1770) was a Tahitian Polynesian navigator and arioi (a kind of priest), originally from the island of Ra'iatea in the Pacific Islands group known to Europeans as the Society Islands.
+Tupaia (also spelled Tupaea or Tupita; c.
+1725 – 20 December 1770) was a Polynesian navigator and arioi (a kind of priest), originally from the island of Ra'iatea in the Pacific Islands group known to Europeans as the Society Islands.
 His remarkable navigational skills and Pacific geographical knowledge were used by Lt.
 James Cook, R.N. when he took him aboard HMS Endeavour as guide on its voyage of exploration to Terra Australis Incognita.
 Tupaia travelled with Cook to New Zealand, acting as the expedition's navigator to the Polynesian Māori, and Australia.
 He died in December 1770 from a shipborne illness contracted when Endeavour was docked in Batavia for repairs ahead of its return journey to England.

 Early life

 Tupaia was born at Ha'amanino Harbour on Ra'iatea around 1725 and became a leading ariori priest for the Taputapuatea marae.
 Tupaia was trained in the fare-'ai-ra'a-'upu, or schools of learning, about the origin of the cosmos, genealogies, the calendar, proverbs and histories.
 He was also taught how to be a star navigator.
 His knowledge included island lists, including their size, reef and harbor locations, whether they were inhabited, and if so, the name of the chief and any food produced there.
 More importantly, his skills would include the bearing of each island, the time to get there, and the succession of stars and islands to follow to get there.
 These islands included the Society Islands, the Austral Islands, the Cook Islands, plus Samoa, Tonga, Tokelau and Rotuma.

 Bora Bora warriors invaded Ra'iatea around 1763, wounding Tupaia and forcing him to flee to Tahiti, where he sought protection from the Papara chief Amo and his wife Purea.
 Tupaia soon became their advisor and high priest, and eventually Purea's lover.
 Tupaia befriended Samuel Wallis during his observation of a solar eclipse, and then Joseph Banks during the 1769 Transit of Venus observed from Tahiti.
 After which, Tupaia "attached himself to the British," according to Anne Salmond.
 Tupaia was also an artist, and ten watercolors of his survive.